 The topics scheduled to be covered at the remaining hearings are:

-October 22 - Resolutions of Intent
+November 5 - Resolutions of Intention

 Hard copies are available at all Santa Monica Public Library branches, and for purchase at the Planning Counter in City Hall.